Aliases for ADSL Gene

 GeneCards Summary for ADSL Gene

 ADSL (Adenylosuccinate Lyase) is a Protein Coding gene.
 Diseases associated with ADSL include adenylosuccinase deficiency and histidinemia.
-Among its related pathways are Metabolism and Carbon metabolism.
+Among its related pathways are Alanine, aspartate and glutamate metabolism and Metabolism.
 GO annotations related to this gene include N6-(1,2-dicarboxyethyl)AMP AMP-lyase (fumarate-forming) activity and (S)-2-(5-amino-1-(5-phospho-D-ribosyl)imidazole-4-carboxamido)succinate AMP-lyase (fumarate-forming) activity.
 An important paralog of this gene is ENSG00000279624.

 UniProtKB/Swiss-Prot for ADSL Gene